 Business Insurance.
-Net favorable prior year reserve development in 2017 totaled \$439 million, primarily driven by better than expected loss experience in the segment's domestic operations in (i) the workers' compensation product line for multiple accident years, (ii) the general liability product line (excluding an increase to asbestos and environmental reserves) for both primary and excess coverages for multiple accident years and (iii) the commercial multi-peril product line for liability coverages for multiple accident years, partially offset by (iv) a \$225 million increase to asbestos reserves, (v) the impact of higher than expected loss experience in the commercial automobile product line for recent accident years and (vi) a \$65 million increase to environmental reserves.
-The net favorable prior year reserve development in the segment's domestic operations was partially offset by net unfavorable prior year reserve development in the segment's international operations in Europe primarily due to the U.K. Ministry of Justice's "Ogden" discount rate adjustment applied to lump sum bodily injury payouts.
+Net favorable prior year reserve development in 2017 totaled \$439 million, primarily driven by the following:

+- Workers' compensation better than expected loss experience in the segment's domestic operations for multiple accident years; - General liability (excluding an increase to asbestos and environmental reserves) better than expected loss experience in the segment's domestic operations for both primary and excess coverages for multiple accident years; and - · Commercial multi-peril better than expected loss experience for liability coverages for multiple accident years,

+Partially offset by:

+- Asbestos reserves an increase of \$225 million, primarily in the segment's domestic general liability product line; - Commercial automobile higher than expected loss experience for recent accident years;

+- Environmental reserves an increase of \$65 million, primarily in the segment's domestic general liability product line; and - International and other higher than expected loss experience in Europe primarily due to the U.K. Ministry of Justice's "Ogden" discount rate adjustment applied to lump sum bodily injury payouts.